 Cristina holds a PhD in Art & Design from Manchester School of Art (2016), a Master’s Degree in Medieval and Renaissance History from the University of Porto (2007) and a Honours Degree in Architecture from Lusíada University (2004).

-Cristina’s works were viewed by many thousands of visitors in exhibitions such as: ‘The Shroud’, December 2017 – January 2018, at Naves MATADERO, in Madrid, Spain; ‘The Kingdom of Heaven’, September 2017, a permanent collection commissioned for Manchester Cathedral, in Manchester, U.K.; Cristina Rodrigues, ‘A Retrospective’, July – December 2017, solo exhibition at Centro de Cultura Contemporânea in Castelo Branco, Portugal; ‘The Shroud’, December 2016, CAB – Colombo Art Biennale 2016, large-scale installation exhibited at the Cathedral of Christ the Living Saviour, in Colombo, Sri Lanka; and ‘La Pasión’, September – November 2016, a monumental exhibition in Seville, distributed by 5 of the most iconic monuments in the city – Fundación Valentín de Madariaga y Oya; Portuguese Pavilion; Universidad de Sevilla; Casa de la Provincia and Real Alcázar de Sevilla, Spain.
+Her art work has been exhibited internationally, in Europe, Asia and South America, with several solo exhibitions.
+These include ‘Echoes of the Sea’, 2018, at The Hillside Forum, Tokyo, Japan; ‘The Shroud’, 2017/2018, at Naves Matadero, Madrid, Spain; ‘The Kingdom of Heaven’, 2017, at Manchester Cathedral, Manchester, United Kingdom; ‘A Retrospective’, 2017, at Centro de Cultura Contemporânea, Castelo Branco, Portugal; ‘The Shroud’, at Colombo Art Biennale 2016, in the Cathedral of Christ the Living Saviour, Colombo, Sri Lanka; and ‘La Pasión’, 2016, a monumental exhibition installed at 5 of the most iconic monuments in the city of Seville, Spain: Fundación Valentín de Madariaga y Oya, Portuguese Pavilion, Universidad de Sevilla, Casa de la Provincia and Real Alcázar de Sevilla.

 Several of Cristina’s works have been acquired for the art collections of museums and public entities, namely Manchester Cathedral, UK; Cheshire East Council, UK; Municipal Museum Amadeo Souza-Cardoso, Portugal; Centro de Cultura Contemporânea, Castelo Branco, Portugal and the Portuguese State.